adgayle/aws-saa-study-guide/saa.md

 * Charged for compute nodes, data transfer and backup
 * Encrypted in transit via SSL
 * Encrypted at rest with KMS or CloudHSM keys
-* Loaded from S3, EMR, DynamoDB
+* Loaded from S3, Elastic Map Reduce, DynamoDB
 * Handles own keys or via KMS
 * Does not require indexes
 * Operates in a single AZ